-Furthermore teachers, counselors and administrators work to use a variety of progressive corrective or guidance strategies to correct the inappropriate behaviors.
+Furthermore, teachers, counselors and administrators use various progressive or guidance strategies to correct inappropriate behaviors.
 Differences in age and maturity are recognized in determining the types of corrective strategies to be taken.
 However, the procedures outlined in the COSC apply to all students under the jurisdiction of Miami-Dade County Public Schools.
 The COSC is enforced during regular school hours, while students are being transported on a school bus and at such times and places - including but not necessarily limited to school-sponsored events, field trips, athletic functions, and other activities - where appropriate school administrators have jurisdiction over students.